 The following section describes how QT creator can be installed and configured to deploy a simple "Hello World" app to the TM3 platform over a network connection.
+QT Creator can be used to develop QT5 and QT6 applications.

-8.2.1 Install QT Creator to the development machine
+8.1.1 Install QT Creator to the development machine